-- 505 influencing the open (shallow) marine environment at Hank during that time.
-In the upper part of the Hank borehole (314-200 m), the trends in $\delta^{18}O{cass.}$ and $\delta^{13}C{cass.}$ do not show a continuous inversed relationship (Fig. S1a), indicating that the ice volume influence is likely obscured by other factors such as riverine freshwater inflow. - The absolute values of the oxygen isotope measurements on Cassidulina laevigata 510 recorded in Hank are substantially lower by approximately 1-1.5 ‰ than the composite benthic δ^{18} O values in the LR04 stack (Lisiecki and Raymo, 2005), as well as those of a nearby Pliocene benthic oxygen isotope record from the Nordic Seas (~2-3 ‰; Risebrobakken et al., 2016).
-The offset in absolute values is unlikely due to a species-dependent effect, as $\delta^{18}O{cass}$, values in a nearby Quaternary-age core from Noordwijk (Noorbergen et al., 2015) were comparable to the LR04 stack (Lisiecki and Raymo, 2005).
-Hence, the relatively low $\delta^{18}O{cass}$ values in the Hank 515 sediments likely reflect the influence of freshwater input at this site, which is proximal to the mouth of the paleo Rhine-Meuse River (e.g. Delaygue et al., 2001; Lubinski et al., 2001; Westerhoff, 2009; Fig. 1).
-Similarly, low benthic and planktic δ^{18} O values in sediments from the Ionian Sea coinciding with sapropel deposition were attributed to increased freshwater influence at this time (Schmiedl et al., 1998).
-Furthermore, the large $\delta^{18}O{cass.}$ variability in the 520 Hank record (~1-4 ‰) compared to that in the LR04 stack record (0.2-0.7 ‰ during the Pliocene; Lisiecki and Raymo, 2005) indicates that the δ^{18} O isotopic signature of shallow seawater at the Hank site is sensitive to freshwater input.
-At the delta front, wave action and winnowing contribute to the mixing of freshwater input in the relatively shallow water column, which explains why an endobenthic species may be affected by freshwater influence which 525 results in relatively lower absolute $\delta^{18}O{cass}$, values at the Hank site.
-Thus, salinity changes and sensitivity to freshwater input affect the oxygen isotopes incorporated into Cassidulina species at the Hank site, regardless of the endobenthic habitat.
+The absolute values of the oxygen isotope measurements on Cassidulina laevigata recorded in Hank are substantially lower by approximately 1-1.5 ‰ than the composite benthic $\delta^{18}O$ values in the LR04 stack (Lisiecki and Raymo, 2005), as well as those of a nearby Pliocene benthic oxygen isotope record from the Nordic Seas (~2-3 ‰; Risebrobakken et al., 2016).
+The offset in absolute values is unlikely due to a species-dependant effect, as $\delta^{18}O{cass.}$ values in a nearby Quaternary-age core from Noordwijk (Noorbergen et al., 2015) were comparable to the LR04 stack (Lisiecki and Raymo, 2005).
+Hence, the relatively low $\delta^{18}O$ values of the Hank record likely reflect the influence of freshwater input at this site, which is proximal to the mouth of the paleo Rhine (e.g. Delaygue et al., 2001; Lubinski et al., 2001; Fig. 1).
+Furthermore, the large $\delta^{18}O{cass.}$ variability in the Hank record (0.9-1.8 ‰) compared to that in the LR04 stack record (0.2-0.7 ‰ during the Pliocene; Lisiecki and Raymo, 2005) indicates that the shallow and relatively fresh(er) North Sea is more sensitive to climate disturbance than ocean bottom waters.
+Thus, salinity changes and sensitivity to freshwater input affect the oxygen isotopes incorporated into Cassidulina species, regardless of the endobenthic habitat.